paspf/RDM53-1/README.md

 | yellow | prohibited area |

 # Software
 The software on the RDM53 is divided into several layers.
-In the lowest layer, the sensor data is read and the motors are controlled.
+In the lowest layer the sensor data is read and the motors are controlled.
 In the upper layers the sensor data is elongated, the autonomy and the communication with the user takes place.

 ## Setup Wi-Fi
 The Wi-Fi network is configured in the mainUSR.h file.
 The defined network type (Home/Enterprise) as well as the login data can be viewed here.